 Deputies looking for suspect who beat up security guard at Tangipahoa Parish landfill, stole gun and vehicles

-INDEPENDENCE - Deputies are looking for a man who allegedly assaulted a security guard at a Tangipahoa Parish landfill, stealing her gun and personal items as well as items from multiple nearby vehicles.
+INDEPENDENCE - A man who allegedly attacked a security guard and took her gun at a Tangipahoa Parish landfill was captured in a neighboring parish Wednesday.

 Deputies said while at the landfill he also burglarized several vehicles parked there.